RaianRashidRimon/Computer-Graphics/README.md

     Scan Conversion of a Line using Bresenham Algorithm Scan Conversion of a Circle using Bresenham Algorithm Scan Conversion of a Circle using Midpoint Algorithm Scan Conversion of an Ellipse
+    Line Transformation
+            1. Rotate it by 30 Degree
+            2. Scale it to 50%
+            3. Translate it on x-axis by 75 pixels